Magora-Systems-Frontend/mgr-validation/README.md

 ## See also

-For proper examples check out `demo/`.
+Working demo can be found in `demo/`.